Debunking misconceptions: The power of responsive parenting + Gentle night-time parenting techniques

 Is gentle sleep training the same as gentle night-time parenting techniques?

-Hold on a second, let's address a common misconception: the belief that gentle sleep training methods are not distressing for your baby.
-Gentle sleep training, sometimes also called “responsive settling” methods for babies proclaim to be about finding a balance between responsiveness and teaching independent sleep skills.
+Hold on a second, let's address a common misconception: the belief that gentle sleep training methods are the same as truly responsive sleep approaches.

-Many parents are told by their trusted health professionals as early as 4-6 months old that baby "can" or "should" be sleeping through the night and/or not eating during the night.
+Many parents are told by their trusted health professionals as early as a few months old that baby "can" or "should" be sleeping through the night and/or not eating during the night.
 If the parent says their baby is waking or feeding at night, the default is to offer strategies to "fix" this.
 These days, so-called ”gentle” sleep training strategies will be suggested.
-The problem is: Gentle sleep training is still just sleep training - and does not change the baby's actual sleeping patterns, only their signalling behaviour.
+The problem is: Gentle sleep training is just sleep training - and does not change the baby's actual sleeping patterns, only their signalling behaviour.
 Because sleep is developmental, not taught.

 Now, let's talk about truly responsive night-time parenting techniques.

 This approach looks different for every family and baby, but at its core, it is about attuning to, listening to, and being unconditionally responsive to your baby when they signal to you.
 How it looks exactly will depend on your unique family and your baby’s needs.
-It may involve creating a consistent bedtime routine that sets the stage for a good night’s sleep, offering comfort and reassurance when needed, sleeping on the same or different sleep surfaces, and fostering a sense of security throughout the night.
-It's all about supporting your baby's natural sleep rhythms with love and understanding.

 Being truly responsive is, despite popular belief, also not completely at odds with making any changes to things that aren’t working.
 However, it’s important to be realistic about what is possible developmentally and for your individual baby.
 For example, aiming to change from rocking to sleep to cuddling or lying next to your baby as they fall asleep may be more realistic and appropriate than expecting your baby to “self-settle”.